Check SK-II Cosmetic Batch Code

 Use a locating guide before retrying if the printed code is faint, split across the box and bottle, or easy to confuse with barcode data.

-Open guide: SK-ii Batch Code Location Guide
+Open guide: SK-II Batch Code Location Guide

 Batch Code Checker for Cosmetics